Skip to content

 Troop leader Mangless congratulated the scouts on the impact they are making in their home town by joining with the Benicia Tree Foundation, the City and PG&E for a Tree Promise Project much larger than they initially imagined.

 Goetz described to the scouts the trees to be planted, a combination of toyon (Heteromeles arbutifolia) and Western redbud (Cercis occidentalis) trees.
 Both species are native to Solano County, provide habitat for wildlife, will not interfere with the overhead power lines and will grow on rainfall alone after they’re established.
-This was followed by a demonstration on how to plant a tree.
+This talk was followed by a demonstration on how to plant a tree.

 Armed with this training, the girls formed teams to plant the trees.
 Afterwards, the troop gathered in a Friendship Circle to make a silent wish as a friendship squeeze is passed from hand to hand around the circle.
 Water and snacks were enjoyed in the picnic area, and by 11AM the girls adjourned to the park’s playground.